TomatenKuchenDEV/docs/tickets-en.md

 `delete`

-:exclamation: In order to delete a ticket you need the "Manage Server" permission.
+In order to delete a ticket you need the "Manage Server" permission.

 # Reopen a closed ticket